vergecurrency/verge/README.md

     ```

 4. Run `./VERGEd` from wherever you put it.
 The output from this command will tell you that you need to make a `VERGE.conf` file and will suggest some good starting values.
-5. Go to your home directory and open up your new conf file in your favorite text editor
+5. Open up your new config file that was created in your home directory in your favorite text editor

     ```shell
-    cd ~
     nano ~/.VERGE/VERGE.conf
     ```